 A recently completed work A Room of One’s Own gives you some idea of how I go about developing a composition.
 The idea was sparked by a small black and white photograph I came across of a rather elegant self-contained woman in a large floppy hat.
 She struck me as a dead ringer for my idea of Mrs Dalloway so I used her to populate a painting about Virginia Woolf’s books.
 I included a still life set up in the foreground that contained references to her books, a Charleston style screen that I made up, and spent a while shunting around the various elements in the picture to produce an interesting composition that included the suggestion of an open door in the background to allude to Woolf’s book 'A Room of One's Own'.
 I started painting on a ground of several different colours, and left quite a lot of it still visible in the final painting.

 Another work I've painted since returning from New York that also involved collaging different elements together is Eggardon Hill.
 The landscape in the painting was made from drawings done perched on a hillside down in South Dorset, whilst most of the foreground elements came from painting in my garden and drawing seed heads in a nearby field.
 I wanted to capture the sense of walking through the landscape with space receding in all directions, ie. along the picture plane as well as directly from the front to the back of the painting.
-The vertiginous and unexpected perspectives I experienced whilst living in New York over the last two years led to a MA thesis paper that investigated perspectival systems and how to deal with spatial issues in new ways in my painting."
+The vertiginous and unexpected perspectives I experienced whilst living in New York led to a MA thesis paper that investigated perspectival systems and how to deal with spatial issues in new ways in my painting."

 A Room Of One's Own and Eggardon Hill are both on view in the Gallery pages